a-flyleaf/ygbtdm/scenes.md

 Joce has started trying to escape; Addison stopped following after the insults, but in the wake of the third's demise (their body goes still, decapitated standing, then drops), a rabbit gets close to Addison.
 Joce dispatches it/pulls her away, then gets down for good; she grabs Kay Lin (offers Caleb an opening too, which he doesn't take) and makes a run for it.

 As Joce and Kay Lin leave, Joce asks why Kay Lin didn't tell her about the landscape looping.
-Kay Lin asks why Joce gave Addison a fake name; Joce's response amounts to "was she listening?"; Kay Lin knows the real one anyway.
-Back to Joce's question, Kay Lin points out that Joce wasn't listening to *her* much earlier anyway; after some protest, Joce dryly apologizes, with something to the effect of "I'll heed your every word from now on, my liege."
+Kay Lin asks why Joce gave Addison a fake name; Joce's response amounts to "was she listening?"; she doesn't like people knowing things about her, period.
+That said, Kay Lin knows the real name, and now Joce wants an answer.
+However, Kay Lin points out that Joce wasn't listening to *her* much earlier anyway; after some protest, Joce dryly apologizes, with something to the effect of "I'll heed your every word from now on, my liege."
+Then musters something more genuine.
 Finally answering, Kay Lin shrugs; she claims she just never noticed.

 Back at the alliance, Addison is still agitated.
 Wolf has nothing kind to say about her; Caleb's the only one claiming defense, and he's annoying everyone about it including Addison.
 She tries making a speech clarifying and apologizing for the situation, but it sounds phony and makes matters worse.